dladams/dunerun/build_convention.md

 If no option is provided, then "install" is used (required)

 ## dunerun
-The package [dunerun](https://github.com/dladams/dunerun) is dunerun-conformant.
+The package [dunerun](https://github.com/dladams/dunerun) is itself dunerun-conformant.
-It defines the same DUNE build env in its setup file and can be used ensure that subsequent packages are built consistently, e.g. to build dunerun-comformant package \<mypkg>:
+In addition, it exports the same DUNE build env in its setup file and can be used ensure that subsequent packages are built consistently, e.g. to build dunerun-comformant package \<mypkg>:
 <pre>